1EdTech/lti-1-3-php-library/README.md

     "packbackbooks/lti-1p3-tool": "dev-master"
 }
 ```

 Run `composer install` or `composer update`

-In your code, you will now be able to use classes in the `\LTI` namespace to access the library.
+In your code, you will now be able to use classes in the `Packback\Lti1p3` namespace to access the library.

 ## Accessing Registration Data

 To allow for launches to be validated and to allow the tool to know where it has to make calls to, registration data must be stored.

 Rather than dictating how this is store, the library instead provides an interface that must be implemented to allow it to access registration data.

 The `Packback\Lti1p3\Database` interface must be fully implemented for this to work.

 ```php
 class Example_Database implements Packback\Lti1p3\Database
 {